mangate/SelfGPT/README.md

 4. Add the API key to the `config.yaml` file.

-5. Install the requirements using `pip install -r requirements.txt`
+5. Install the requirements using `pip install -r requirements.txt` (you might need to run it with the `--user` flag depending on your setup)

 6. Choose the path for your database file and add it to the `config.yaml` file as well.